SysError99/GodotToolForRestfulBasedWebGames/README.md

 3. Create `build` directory in your project directory, and put empty `.gdignore` file in it.
 This will be your default build directory for your project (you can specify your own build directory).

 4. In Godot export options, create an export preset with `HTML5` platform, and name it `Production`.
-On the right side, at `Resources` tab, in export non-resource files/folders section, add additional `build.number.txt` (or `*.txt` if you like) file to let Godot export version control file generated from this builder.

 4. On the command line, run `node build.mjs` to build your project and store it in the `build` directory.